kubecost/docs/secondary-clusters.md

 Secondary Clusters Guide
 ========================

-Secondary clusters are use a minimal kubecost deployment to send their metrics to a central storage-bucket (aka durable storage) that is accessed by the primary cluster to provide a ___single-pane-of-glass___ view into all aggregated cluster costs globally.
+Secondary clusters use a minimal Kubecost deployment to send their metrics to a central storage-bucket (aka durable storage) that is accessed by the primary cluster to provide a ___single-pane-of-glass___ view into all aggregated cluster costs globally.
 This aggregated cluster view is exclusive to `Kubecost Enterprise`.

 > Note: The UI on secondary clusters will appear broken.
 It meant for troubleshooting only.